-u.
+w.
 Pupil Information sharing

-Schools should follow KCSIE 2024 for guidance on information sharing.
-Further local guidance on information sharing is also available on the NYSCP website here and here.
+Schools should follow KCSIE 2025 for guidance on information sharing.
+Further local guidance on information sharing is also available on the NYSCP website here.

-v.
+x.
 Related School Safeguarding Policies

 For guidance on the range of national statutory and recommended policies as well NYC exemplars (where available) can be found via here.
 This document has been produced to support headteachers and governing bodies to ensure that they understand all the potential school policies that must or could be in place.